Ptomerty/Kappbot/README.md

 ###  If you're viewing this in a browser, welcome!
 Click the above link to view the entire repository.

 A chat bot that sends emoticons over Facebook Messenger, with support for custom image upload.
+Note: After the deprecation of [Schmavery/facebook-chat-api](https://github.com/Schmavery/facebook-chat-api), this project is now in maintenance mode due to outdated dependencies.

 ## Installation